 Multiple submissions are welcome.

 The Speaker Application must be filled out completely to be considered.
-The deadline to submit a proposal is has been pushed back to June 15th, 2020.
+The deadline to submit a proposal is May 17, 2021.

 SPEAKER CONTACT INFORMATION

-We look forward to seeing you in Grapevine, Texas!
+We look forward to seeing you in Nashville, TN!

-ALERRT will be accepting proposals for the 2020 Active Shooter Integrated Response Conference from January 15 - April 30.
+ALERRT will be accepting proposals for the 2021 Integrated Response Conference from February __ - May 17.
 Presentations that focus on current issues, lessons learned, creative best practices, and participant interaction are strongly encouraged and will be given preference.
 Multiple submissions are welcome.

-Submissions will be submitted via email by clicking the submit button.
+Submissions will be submitted via the ALERRT speaker registration portal by clicking the submit button.
 A separate form must be submitted for each presentation.